ombhilare999/BeagleWire/load_fw/README.md

 # BeagleWire Programming

-- First of all add following lines in `.bashrc` so that those scripts can be run from anywhere.
+- First of all add following lines in `.bashrc` at th end, so that those scripts can be run from anywhere.
-- `vim .bashrc`
+- `vim /home/debian/.bashrc`

 ```
 # To run beaglewire script from anywhere